YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    $ mupip backup -bytestream -transaction=1 accounts,history,tables,miscellaneous /var/production/backup/

 When you enter a MUPIP command, one of its variable arguments is the region-list. region-list identifies the target of the command and may include the UNIX wildcards "?" and "*".
 Region-lists containing UNIX wildcard characters must always be quoted, for example, "*" to prevent inappropriate expansion by the UNIX shell.
-Similarly, for file and directory names you might want to avoid non-graphic characters and most punctuations except underbars (_), not because of YottaDB conventions but because of inappropriate expansion by UNIX shells.
+Similarly, for file and directory names you might want to avoid non-graphic characters and most punctuations except underscores (_), not because of YottaDB conventions but because of inappropriate expansion by UNIX shells.

 MUPIP qualifier values are restricted only by the maximum size of the command input line, which is 4KB on some systems and upto 64KB on others.